Favorite Adoption Quotes

 "The only [child welfare] systems that succeed emphasize family preservation." - Richard Wexler, National Coalition for Child Protection Reform

 “Short of preventing harm to the child, the standard of ‘best interest of the child’ is insufficient to serve as a compelling state interest overruling a parent's fundamental rights….
 To suggest otherwise would be the logical equivalent to asserting that the state has the authority to break up stable families and redistribute its infant population to provide each child with the 'best family.'
-It is not within the province of the state to make significant decisions concerning the custody of children merely because it could make a ‘better’ decision.” - Justice Barbara Madsen, Washington Supreme Court, In Re Smith (parents "rights" case)
+It is not within the province of the state to make significant decisions concerning the custody of children merely because it could make a ‘better’ decision.” - Justice Barbara Madsen, Washington Supreme Court, In Re Smith (parents rights case)

 "The birth family constitutes the preferred means of providing family life for children." - Child Welfare League of America, Standards of Excellence for Adoption Services

 "Preserve the birth family whenever possible.
 Adoption professionals should take care to explore and offer adoption alternatives to expectant parents considering adoption for an unborn child and to parents whose children have been involuntarily removed from them through the judicial process.
 Expectant parents should be taught about the worth they have to their children. ...
-Every atempt should be made to preserve the family of origin, and when family preservation is not possible, to safely place the child in the extended family." - L. Anne Babb, Ethics in American Adoption
+Every attempt should be made to preserve the family of origin, and when family preservation is not possible, to safely place the child in the extended family." - Adoption Social Worker L. Anne Babb, Ethics in American Adoption

 The Uniform Adoption Act calls for the protection of "minor children against unnecessary separation from their birth parents."